allenai/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 1. Train a model (`executor.run()`)
 2. Return a target metric on validation data (`executor.run()` returns the specified metric)

-Now, we finished defining objective function.
-Let's write Optuna stuff for launching optimization!
+Once we've written an objective function, we can write a script for launching optimization.
 In Optuna, we create a study object and pass the objective function to the `optimize()` method as follows.
+You can specify something a number of parameters for the hyperparameter optimization process:
-You can specify something; a way to save a result of optimization, a sampler for searching hyperparameters (`TPESampler` is based on Bayesian Optimization), direction for optimizing (maximize or minimize), number of jobs for distributed training, or timeout.
+- a way to save a result of optimization
+- a sampler for searching hyperparameters (`TPESampler` is based on Bayesian Optimization)
+- direction for optimizing (maximize or minimize)
+- number of jobs for distributed training
+- timeout
+and more.
+An example launch script is below.

 ```python
 if __name__ == '__main__':